-The complete text of my thoughts can be found Reddit.
+The complete text of my thoughts can be found on Reddit.
 This is an abridged version.

 1. To reiterate what others have said – your landing page should at least have a screenshot or some visual of what the reader looks like with a feed.
 Since this is very much driven by preference, I think that’s the absolute minimum you should show on the landing page.
 After that, list the features.